Picovoice/cheetah/README.md

 ## License

 This repository is provided for **personal & non-commercial** use only.
 Refer to [LICENSE](/LICENSE) for details.
-If you wish to use Cheetah in a commercial product request access [here](https://picovoice.ai/contact.html).
+If you wish to use Cheetah in a commercial product, [contact Picovoice](https://picovoice.ai/contact/).

 ## Use Cases

 Cheetah is meant to be used for open-domain transcription applications that require live user feedback (incremental transcription results).
 Open-Domain question answering, voice typing, and meeting note-taking are a few examples.

-* If real-time feedback (incremental transcription results) are not needed, you should check out [Leopard](https://github.com/Picovoice/leopard).
+* If real-time feedback (incremental transcription results) is not needed, see [Leopard](https://github.com/Picovoice/leopard).
-* If you need to understand naturally-spoken (complex) commands within a specific domain you should check out [Rhino](https://github.com/Picovoice/rhino).
+* If you need to understand naturally-spoken (complex) commands within a specific domain, see [Rhino](https://github.com/Picovoice/rhino).
-* If you need to recognize a few simple voice commands or activate a device using voice you should check out [Porcupine](https://github.com/Picovoice/porcupine).
+* If you need to recognize a fixed set of simple voice commands, or activate a device using voice, see [Porcupine](https://github.com/Picovoice/porcupine).